New England Journal of Medicine February 06, 2020

 Setting

-Intervention Volume-based, low-dose computed tomography (LDCT) screening at baseline, year 1, year 3, and year 5.5.
+Intervention Low-dose volume-based computed tomographic (CT) screening administered at baseline (T0), year 1, year 3, and year 5.5.

 Study Limitations

-The trial was not adequately powered to detect a statistically significant difference in all-cause mortality between the screening and control groups.
+The study was not adequately powered to demonstrate a difference in all-cause mortality, which is a common limitation in cancer-specific screening trials.

 Clinical Significance